Exceptional Children's Services

 Kim Bullard, Director for Exceptional Children's Service

-Rebecca Benton has served as the director of Moore County Schools’ Exceptional Children’s (EC) Services since 2012.
+Kim Bullard was appointed as the Director of Moore County Schools’ Exceptional Children’s (EC) Services in 2019.
 In that capacity, she works with administrators, EC teachers and families to provide services to students with disabilities in Moore County.
-She also oversees the district’s initiative for North Carolina State Improvement Project grants to provide professional development for teachers in the areas of math and reading foundations for struggling learners.
+She also oversees the district’s initiative for North Carolina State Improvement Project grants to provide professional development for teachers in the areas of Math and Reading foundations for struggling learners.

 IDEA Grant Notice

 PUBLIC NOTICE FOR PARTICIPATION AND COMMENTS ON THE NORTH CAROLINA APPLICATION FOR GRANT AWARD UNDER PART B OF THE INDIVIDUALS WITH DISABILITIES EDUCATION ACT AS AMENDED IN 2004 FOR FEDERAL FISCAL YEAR 2018 The North Carolina Department of Public Instruction (NCDPI) is making available its annual State Application for receiving grant award under Part B of the Individuals with Disabilities Education Act (IDEA) as amended in 2004.
 The proposed application will be available for public review March 15, 2018 – May 14, 2018.
 Comments will be accepted March 19, 2018– April 20, 2018.
 A copy of the State Application will be available on the NCDPI website at http://www.ncpublicschools.org/publicnotices, or http://ec.ncpublicschools.gov under Hot Topics.
 Also, each Local Education Agency will receive a copy of the State Application for public review.
 Interested citizens may submit comments via e-mail to IDEAGrant2018@dpi.nc.gov or mail to: NCDPI, Exceptional Children Division, ATTN: Sherry Thomas/ 6356 Mail Service Center, Raleigh, NC 27699-6356.